SSWConsulting/SSW.Rules.Content/rules/use-dashes-in-urls/rule.md

 :::

 ::: info
-Not for domains!
-This is only for pages and documents.
+**Not for domains!** This is only for pages and documents.
 Domains are bad when they have dashes in them.
 :::

 Read more on [SEO 101: Hyphens vs. Underscores in URLs](https://www.seomechanic.com/seo-101-hyphens-underscores-_-urls/).

+---

 #### More info